openkruise/openkruise.io/kruisegame/user-manuals/crd-field-description.md

     // Game server template.
 The new game server will be created with the parameters defined in GameServerTemplate.
     GameServerTemplate   GameServerTemplate `json:"gameServerTemplate,omitempty"`

+    // serviceName is the name of the service that governs this GameServerSet.
+	// This service must exist before the GameServerSet, and is responsible for
+	// the network identity of the set.
+Pods get DNS/hostnames that follow the
+	// pattern: pod-specific-string.serviceName.default.svc.cluster.local
+	// where "pod-specific-string" is managed by the GameServerSet controller.
+	ServiceName string `json:"serviceName,omitempty"`

     // Reserved game server IDs, optional.
 If specified, existing game servers with those IDs will be deleted,
     // and new game servers will not be created with those IDs.